tik-tik~ tik-tik~

 "He had a heart attack."

 He replied only with a low whistle.
-Little Yan smoothed the feathers on her head, flattening them into tiny horn.
+Little Jie smoothed the feathers on her head, shaping them into tiny horn.

 "Since we're here...might as well check it out."

-Yan slowed, her tiny chest tightening while the air grew heavy.
-The overhead lights hummed, casting faint shadows through the beast's ribs—a cage of bone and silence that breathed over her, the light slipping through and striking her square in the chest.
+Jie slowed, her tiny chest tightening while the air around her seemed to grow heavy.
+The overhead lights hummed, casting faint shadows through the beast's ribs—a cage of bone and silence hanging over her while the light slipped through and struck her square in the chest.

-She couldn't tell if it was the cold air or her own heart making her shiver.
-It wasn't moving yet she felt its weight pressing down, a presence that sat just above but pierced straight into her.
+She could not tell whether it was the cold air or her own heart making her shiver.

-Her eyes flicked to a hanging sign, letters she couldn't read.
-She looked back ai it—the skeleton didn't move but something in her heart did.
+Her eyes flicked to a hanging sign, letters she could not read.
+She looked back at the skeleton.
+It stayed still, but something inside her did not.

-She took a careful step forward, then another, until she found the man beside her—without thinking, she reached out and grabbed his hand.
+She took one careful step forward, then another, until she found the man beside her.
+Without thinking, she reached out and grabbed his hand.

-Little Yan shook her head and faced forward, the desks gradually turning into lounges.
-The lounges ended where the space closed off into rooms, glass panels set near the top—letting her peer inside, the polished wooden walls holding the glass in place.
+The desks gradually gave way to lounges.
+The lounges ended where the space closed off into rooms, glass panels set high enough for her to peer through, polished wooden walls holding them in place.

-On their right, a space opened into another section of smooth concrete.
 Slim lights were embedded in the ceiling, spilling their brilliance toward the outer window, where a small garden swayed in the rain.
-A help station blinked quietly nearby, the worker typing away on a keyboard.
+A help station blinked quietly nearby, a worker typing away at a keyboard.

-The trio continued walking until they reached the base of the stairs—steps that tapered inward before rising into a floor of their own.
-More rooms wrapped around the staircase, and one side held a wall full of framed portraits.
+The trio kept walking until they reached the base of the stairs—steps that tapered inward before rising into a floor of their own.
+More rooms wrapped around the staircase, and along one side hung a wall full of framed portraits.

-They moved toward a slim kiosk beside the stairs, its screen showing an image of the building itself—one of concrete, steel, wood, and glass.
+They moved toward a slim kiosk beside the stairs, its screen showing an image of the building itself—concrete, steel, wood, and glass all stitched into one.

 "Oh wow."